 - The Bureau of Labor Statistics lists Geographic Information Systems training as a requirement for positions in geography and geospatial technologies, which are projected to grow by 29 percent between 2012-2022.

 - A median salary is listed as $76k per year.

-The certificate requires 12 credit hours of courses in competency areas of design, modeling, analysis and visualization.
+The certificate requires 12 credit hours of courses in competency areas of design, modeling, analysis, and visualization.
 To a certain extent, students may tailor their courses to focus on their broad disciplinary area of study.

-Students will gain understanding of a spectrum of concepts and corresponding skills.
+Students will gain an understanding of a spectrum of concepts and corresponding skills.
 Through the core and elective courses, students will study all of the following:

 - Data Modeling—beginning with basic data structures, including vector and raster data models, students will learn about how data is brought into GIS formats, and how information in their own disciplines can be thought of as part of a GIS database.

 - Analytical Methods—includes basic methods such as querying, buffering, overlays and map algebra, as well as advanced topics such as the analysis of surfaces, spatial statistics, data mining, and network analysis.

 - Design Aspects—the design of broader GIS systems, including databases, but also defining projects, working through the geographic problem-solving process, managing resources within GIS-based projects, and implementing planning and workflows.